-Student Loan Deferments are processed by the Registrar's office.
+Student Loan Deferments are processed by Registrar services.
 Please allow a five (5) business day turnaround time for the completion of paperwork.
 Please note it is the student's responsibility to ensure that lenders receive the completed paperwork and to ensure that their status is current with all lenders.